Ten Tips to Fundraising Success

 Fundraisers posted on Facebook or other social media should use these platforms to keep supporters up-to-date — sharing both progress toward meeting goals, and the happy results of fundraising campaigns.
 Local groups can put up signs, posters or notices in community locations, with thanks, photos, and goals met.
 Everyone loves to see the “thermometer” signs with donation amounts increasing, whether online or on local signage.
 Share the joy of achieving your goals with everyone who participated and contributed!

-Schedule a Free Fundraising Consultation With Our Dedicated Experts
+Schedule a Free Fundraising Consultation!
+With Our Dedicated Experts

 Fill out your information below and you’ll hear from us by the next business day.